 April: iTunes passes Walmart to become the top music vendor in the United States.

 July 11: Apple releases the iPhone 3G, a new model with a curved plastic back and 3G cellular data capabilities.
-Available in 8GB and 16G storage capacities.
+It comes in 8GB and 16G storage capacities.

-September 9: Apple releases the fourth generation iPod nano, reverting back to the original tall form factor and all-aluminum case.
-An included accelerometer allows for horizontal use.
-Apple also updates the iPod touch, bringing a curved chrome back, hardware volume controls, and a built-in speaker.
+September 9: Apple releases the fourth-generation iPod nano, reverting back to the original tall form factor and all-aluminum case.
+An included accelerometer allows horizontal use.
+Apple also updates the iPod touch, bringing a curved chrome back, hardware volume controls and a built-in speaker.

-September: iPod connectivity is offered in more than 90% of new cars sold in the U.S.
+September: iPod connectivity is offered in more than 90% of new cars sold in the United States.

 Number of iPods sold through 2008: 197 million

-March 11: The third generation iPod shuffle is announced, featuring a tiny form factor and no hardware controls at all; all controls have been moved to buttons on the headphone cable.
-Introduced VoiceOver technology allows the iPod to speak the name of playlists, artists, or tracks that the user selects.
+March 11: Apple announces the third-generation iPod shuffle, featuring a tiny form factor and no hardware controls at all.
+Apple’s designers moved all controls to buttons on the headphone cable.
+New VoiceOver technology allows the iPod to speak the names of playlists, artists or tracks that the user selects.

-April 1: On a state visit to the U.K, President Barack Obama gives the Queen of England an iPod.
+April 1: On a state visit to the United Kingdom, President Barack Obama gives the queen of England an iPod.

-April 27: All songs in the iTunes store become DRM-free as Apple adopts new pricing tiers at 79 and 99 cents and $1.29.
+April 27: All songs in the iTunes store become DRM-free as Apple adopts new pricing tiers at 79 cents, 99 cents and $1.29.

 June 19: Apple releases an updated iPhone model, the iPhone 3GS.
 Nearly identical to its predecessor in appearance, it features upgraded internal components.
 The “S” stands for “speed.”